Collective Support from Sponsor Companies

 |Others (Commercial facilities, Residence, etc.)||10% or less|

-- The use is determined based on the majority of the use of leasable floor space in respective real estate related assets.
-The total acquisition price of respective real estate related assets is accounted for in the calculation of investment ratio.
+- The use is determined, in principle, based on the majority of the use of leasable floor space in respective real estate related assets and also in consideration of the ratio of rent income, etc.

 - Investment ratio in portfolio is the percentage of total acquisition price of real estate related assets by use against the total acquisition price of the entire portfolio.
 There may be cases, however, in which the investment ratios by use of real estate related assets owned by JEI temporarily deviate from the above stated ratios due to economic conditions, real estate market conditions, and other factors related to individual properties.